Finding Fair Allocations under Budget Constraints: The Density Greedy Algorithm

 \begin{theorem} For any given budget-constrained fair division instance $\langle [m], [n], \{ v(g) \}_{g}, \{s(g)\}_{g}, \{B_a\}_{a} \rangle$ in which all the goods have the same value (i.e., $v(g) = v(g')$ for all $g, g' \in [m]$), Algorithm \ref{algo:dense} ($\densestgreedy$) computes an $\EFone$ allocation in polynomial time. \end{theorem}

 Before proving Theorem \ref{theorem:cardinality}, we provide useful properties of the allocation returned by Algorithm \ref{algo:dense} for cardinality instances.
-First, note that the goods are allocated in the increasing order of their sizes, i.e., if goods $g_1$ and $g_2$ were, respectively, allocated in iterations $t_1$ and $t_2$ of the while-loop, with $t_1 < t_2$, then $s(g_1) \leq s(g_2)$. {This inequality holds even among goods $g_1$ and $g_2$ that are allocated to different agents.} The following lemma provides another observation on the sizes of the allocated subsets.
+First, note that the goods are allocated in the increasing order of their sizes, i.e., if goods $g_1$ and $g_2$ were, respectively, allocated in iterations $t_1$ and $t_2$ of the while-loop, with $t_1 < t_2$, then $s(g_1) \leq s(g_2)$.
+This inequality holds even among goods $g_1$ and $g_2$ that are allocated to different agents.
+Also, any good allocated to any agent has a smaller size than a good assigned to charity. \\ The following lemma provides another observation on the sizes of the allocated subsets.
+Let $X$ be the set of goods allocated to an agent $a \in [n]$ and let $Y$ be the set of goods allocated to an agent $b \in [n]$, or to the charity at the end of Algorithm \ref{algo:dense}.